timbussmann/timbussmann.github.io/_posts/2019-09-25-scatter-gather-pt1.md

 ### Broadcast

 There are multiple ways to "broadcast" a message to multiple recipients.
 Typically, broadcasting is associated with [Publish-Subscribe](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html) which is implemented using the `Publish` API in NServiceBus.
 However, there are many different ways to send messages to multiple recipients depending on the type of the message, the recipients, and the form of coupling between senders and receivers.
 In this blog post, I'm going to use the [Splitter pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Sequencer.html): An incoming message is split into multiple smaller messages which can then be processed independently (and in parallel) from each other.
 The result of each "sub-message" is then aggregated back to a single result again.
 This pattern is implemented using regular `Send` operations in NServiceBus.
-Strictly speaking, this might not match 100% with the definition of the Scatter-Gather pattern as we're sending multiple messages of the same type (with different values) but for the remainer of this blog post, it doesn't make a big difference whether you publish an event or send commands.
+Strictly speaking, this might not match 100% with the definition of the Scatter-Gather pattern as we're sending multiple messages of the same type (with different values) but for the remainder of this blog post, it doesn't make a big difference whether you publish an event or send commands.

 ```
 public async Task Handle(OrderPlaced message, IMessageHandlerContext context)